 Termites!
 These wood-garroting insects can be a nuisance in any home.
-Once a home gets infested, homeowners can end up with thousands of dollars spent in removal and damage costs.
-A good termite treatment from a reputable pest control company can keep a home pest free.
+Once a home gets infested, homeowners can end up with thousands of dollars spent on removal and damage costs.
+A good termite treatment from a reputable pest control company can keep a home pest-free.

 A pest control company uses pest control products and equipment to eliminate different types of pests and critters, such as cockroaches, fleas, rats, bedbugs, and of course, termites.
 Before a pest control or termite control company and its team of exterminators can legally perform its insect-neutralizing duties and apply pesticides, it should obtain a proper license and permit.
 And as part of the licensing requirements in most states, pest control operators must purchase a pest control, or in this case, termite surety bond.